M01010100/CS_522_Networks/Midterm/README.md

 ### Server
 1. Run the server script - it will start listening on port 3490
 2. Wait for client connections
-3. When a client connects, they will be prompted for their username
+3. When clients connect and provide usernames, they enter a chat room
-4. Once authenticated, the server displays the client's username with their messages
+4. The server displays all chat activity with usernames and timestamps
-5. You can type messages in the server terminal to send to the connected client
-6. Messages are prefixed with the client's username and include a timestamp
+5. The server monitors and logs all messages but does not send messages itself
+6. Users are notified when others join or leave the chat
-7. Type `quit` to end the chat session with the current client
+7. Press Ctrl+C to shut down the server

 ### Client
 1. Run the client script with the server hostname/IP
    - Examples: `localhost`, `127.0.0.1`, `192.168.1.100`
 2. You'll see a welcome message when connected
 3. Enter your name/identifier when prompted
-4. After authentication, you can type messages to send to the server
+4. After authentication, you enter a chat room with other connected users
-5. Messages from the server are prefixed with "Server: " and include a timestamp
+5. Messages you type are broadcast to all other connected clients
+6. You'll see messages from other users with their usernames and timestamps
+7. You'll be notified when other users join or leave
-6. Type `quit` to disconnect from the server
+8. Type `quit` to disconnect from the server

 ## Chat Commands